 Jotform Report Builder offers exactly what you need to customize the report of your form submission data.
 You can set a custom dimension for your report and change the background color on each page.
 You can also customize your report by adding texts, headers, images, shapes, and icons.
 You can resize, position, and style each element you add to your preference.
 The Jotform Report Builder page has customization settings for its layout, page, and elements.

-The Layout Settings can be accessed by clicking the icon on the right side of the page.
+The Layout Settings can be accessed by clicking the Paint Roller icon on the right side of the page.

 The Layout Settings has the General and the Style tabs.
 Settings that are set in the Layout Settings affect all pages.

-Under the General tab is where you can change the dimensions of the report (A4 Landscape, A4 Portrait, A5 Landscape, A5 Portrait, Web Custom) and where you can also enable/disable the Jotform Branding.
+Under the General tab is where you can change the dimensions of the report (A4 Landscape, A4 Portrait, A5 Landscape, A5 Portrait, Web Custom), choose page transition, and enable/disable the Jotform Branding.

-As for the Style tab, it is where you can change the page background color of the entire report and choose a Chart Color Palette that will be applied to ALL the charts in the report.
+As for the Style tab, it is where you can change the page background color of the entire report, choose a Chart Color Palette that will be applied to ALL the charts in the report.
+Also, you can edit tooltips

 Chart Color Palette